amitfin/patch/README.md

 `files` is a list of patches to apply.
 Each item on the list has the following properties (all are mandatory):
 - `name`: the file name
 - `base`: the directory containing an original copy of the file (before the patch).
-The patch happens only if the content of the file to be patched is identical to the base file.
+The patch happens only if the content of the file to be patched (`destination/name`) is identical to the content of the base file (`base/name`).
+Otherwise, a repair issue is raised.
+In such a case, a rebase of the patch is required along with updating the content of the files `base/name` and `patch/name`.
 - `destination`: the local directory with the file to be patched.
 - `patch`: the directory containing the file with the change.